FOIA / OMA

 Freedom of Information Act Requests

 The DeKalb Public Library is committed to providing citizens and taxpayers access to public records under the Illinois Freedom of Information Act.
-The Freedom of Information Officer designated for the Library is:
+The Freedom of Information Officers designated for the Library are:

 309 Oak Street

 Please review the Library’s Freedom of Information Act (policy and requests)

 For Library Board meeting agendas and minutes, please visit Board Minutes

 To read the summary prepared by Attorney Phillip B. Lenzini, click here

 Click here, to view the resolution directing compliance with the Illinois Open Meetings Act and Freedom of Information Act for the City of DeKalb.

 PUBLIC ACT 97-609

 Open Meetings Act Amendment –Posting of Compensation Information (IMRF Employees)